cboi10/Phishing-Website-Detection-Model/README.md

-# PhishingWebsiteDetection
+# Phishing Website Detection

 ## Introduction
-Phishing is a type of cyber attack where attackers uses social engineering techniques to trick the victum into giving their sensitive information, such as login credentials,credit card details, or other personal information.
+Phishing is a type of cyber attack where attackers use social engineering techniques to trick victims into revealing their sensitive information, such as login credentials, credit card details, or other personal information.

-## How do we detect it ?
+## How Do We Detect It?
-We are using Machine Learning to detect whether a particular website is phishing or not, Logistic Regression has been used based on the semantic and network based features of the url.
-Manual Threshold has been set to optimize the True positive rate.
+We employ Machine Learning techniques to detect whether a particular website is phishing or not.
+Specifically, we use Logistic Regression based on the semantic and network-based features of the URL.
+A manual threshold has been set to optimize the true positive rate.

-The notebook can be find here https://www.kaggle.com/code/tenzintsundue/phishing-website-detection.
+The detailed implementation can be found in the [notebook on Kaggle](https://www.kaggle.com/code/tenzintsundue/phishing-website-detection).

 ## About the API
-API has been created here that give information about the result prediction.
-The response will be in json format.
+An API has been created to provide prediction results.
+The response is in JSON format and includes the following fields:

-"Result": Whether the website url sent is phishing or not.[Possible Values:"Phishing", "Not Phishing"]
+- **Result**: Indicates whether the website URL is phishing or not.
+[Possible Values: "Phishing", "Not Phishing"]

-"Result_binary": [Possible Values: -1 (phishing), 1(legitimate)]
+- **Result_binary**: Binary representation of the result.
+[Possible Values: -1 (phishing), 1 (legitimate)]

-"url": sends back the url.
+- **url**: Returns the URL that was tested.

-## Steps
+## Steps to Use the API
-../PhishingAlertAPI/mysite :

-.. signify current path and

-mysite is website which you want to test if its phishing or not
+To test if a website is phishing or not, use the following path: